St. Maria im Kapitol: High middle ages

-In the middle of the eleventh century, the archbishop of Cologne Hermann II. and his sister Ida, abbess of St. Maria im Kapitol, initiated construction of a new church.
+In the middle of the eleventh century, the archbishop of Cologne Hermann II. and his sister Ida, abbess of St. Maria im Kapitol, now a women's monastery, initiated construction of a new church.
 The altar and the nave were consecrated by pope Leo IX.
+The cross basilica, around whose towerless crossing there are three almost equally weighted circular enclosures with ambulations (the so-called conches), follows the floor plan of the Church of the Nativity in Bethlehem.
+From the beginning, the side aisles had round-arched groin vaults, the central nave and the side cones were flat-roofed.
+In 1170 the westwork was expanded into a representative group of three towers.